Absence of wisdom teeth

 If you have discomfort caused by wisdom teeth request a visit with your dentist to clear your doubts.

-As we have said before, it is important that the position of the teeth is previously assessed by orthopantomography and mandibular CT if necessary, and to see the risks that their extraction may involve.
+As we have said before, it is important to previously assess the position of the molars by means of orthopantomography and mandibular CAT scan if necessary, and to see the risks that their extraction may entail.

 The complexity of the extraction depends fundamentally on the position of the teeth.